PayString/paystring-documentation/docs/getting-started.md

 ---
 id: getting-started
-title: PayID Integration and the PayID Private API
+title: Getting Started With PayID
-sidebar_label: PayID integration and the PayID Private API
+sidebar_label: Getting Started With PayID
 ---

-## PayID integration and the PayID Private API
+PayID provides both the PayID Private API and PayID Public API.
 You can deploy your own PayID server and then create PayIDs for your users using the PayID Private API.
 You can also query and modify this list of users.
 This API should be exposed internally only, so that only your company's systems can update PayID mappings.

 Once you have set up a PayID server, anyone can use the PayID Public API to query address information.
 This API is publicly accessible so that anyone can send payments to your users' PayID addresses.

-### Set up a PayID server
+## Set up a PayID server
 Participating institutions can use Xpring’s open source reference implementation of the PayID server.
 You might be able to ease the deployment process by connecting your PayID server to your existing user database so that it can respond to incoming GET requests.

 To set up your own demo server, first ensure you have Docker installed, and then run these commands.
 You will create a local docker image.